JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Startup Endpoints

-To learn about setting up your endpoints for Google Sheets and Google Forms look at their "Python quickstart guides." ([Python quickstart | Google Sheets link](https://developers.google.com/sheets/api/quickstart/python), [Python quickstart | Google Forms link](https://developers.google.com/forms/api/quickstart/python))
+To learn about setting up your endpoints for Google Sheets and Google Forms, look at their "Python quickstart guides." ([Python quickstart | Google Sheets link](https://developers.google.com/sheets/api/quickstart/python), [Python quickstart | Google Forms link](https://developers.google.com/forms/api/quickstart/python))

 The short version is a 3-step process for both.
 1. Enable the API - must be completed separately for Google Sheets and Google Forms